syyunn/DeepWTO/README.md

  __has no strictly enforced formatting style__ but mainly depends on the preference of each panel body and its included personnel.
-Therefore, for the first version of the dataset, we just naively parse all the strings included in __Panel(or Appellate Body if exists) Report__ to check whether this naive dataset - which lacks a hierarchical structure of document, could be also analyzed with deep learning approach.
+Therefore, for the first version of the dataset, we just naively includes all the strings that can be found under the chapter-name of __Factual Aspect__ in every __Panel Report__.

-Normally, description about Government Measure is included in the following: retains GOV measure description
+Normally, description about Government Measure is included in the following:

+- Factual Aspects in Panel Report [[example](https://docs.wto.org/dol2fe/Pages/FE_Search/DDFDocuments/46659/Q/WT/DS/161R.pdf)]
 - Request for Consultations  [[example](https://docs.wto.org/dol2fe/Pages/FE_Search/DDFDocuments/25382/Q/G/L/292.pdf)]
 - Request for the Establishment of a Panel [[example](https://docs.wto.org/dol2fe/Pages/FE_Search/DDFDocuments/46659/Q/WT/DS/161-5.pdf)]
-- Factual Aspects in Panel Report

 ### Reproduce
     git clone https://github.com/syyunn/DeepWTO